-From its first helicopter manufacturing facility in 1984 to the production of A220 Family single-aisle aircraft today, Airbus has significantly increased its presence in Canada.
+From its first helicopter manufacturing facility in 1984 to the production of the A220 Family single-aisle aircraft today, Airbus has significantly increased its presence in Canada.

 Airbus’ long-standing relationship with Canada was strengthened in 2018 with the creation of the partnership that saw the marketing, manufacturing, and support of the A220 Family transferred to Airbus’ stewardship as these new-generation 100-150-seat aircraft were brought into the Airbus line-up.
 The A220 programme is under the ownership of the Airbus Canada Limited Partnership – now held 75% by Airbus and 25% by the Government of Québec.

-Airbus jetliners have long been a popular choice of Canadian airlines: Air Canada, as of early 2020, operates a fleet that includes widebody A330-300s, along with the single-aisle A321-200, A320-200, and A319-100, as well as the A220.
+Airbus jetliners have long been a popular choice of Canadian airlines: Air Canada operates a fleet that includes widebody A330-300s, along with the single-aisle A321-200, A320-200, and A319-100, as well as the A220.

 Airbus is the leading manufacturer of helicopters used throughout Canada in roles such as law enforcement, EMS, oil and gas, utility, transport: tour, corporate, and private business aviation.
 In Canada, Airbus helicopters are dominant in the utility and para-public markets.
-Operators include the Royal Canadian Mounted Police, with its fleet comprised of single H120, H125, and twin-engine H145 helicopters; the Ontario Provincial Police, utilising twin-engine H135s to support law enforcement operations across Canada’s most populous province; and STARS providing air rescue services in western Canada.
+Operators include the Royal Canadian Mounted Police, with its fleet comprised of single H120, H125, and twin-engine H145 helicopters; the Ontario Provincial Police, utilizing twin-engine H135s to support law enforcement operations across Canada’s most populous province; and STARS providing air rescue services in western Canada.

 Civilian operators include Niagara Helicopters, with a fleet of single-engine H130s for sightseeing aerial tours, including charters above Niagara Falls.

-With regional headquarters in Ottawa, Ontario, Airbus is an established supplier of military systems to the Canadian government.
+With its Defence & Space regional headquarters in Ottawa, Ontario, Airbus is an established supplier of military systems to the Canadian government.
 In December 2016, Airbus won a competitive bid to provide 16 C295 search and rescue aircraft for the Royal Canadian Air Force (RCAF), as well as related support systems, including a training centre, initial spare parts, tools, support, test equipment and five years of maintenance and support for the aircraft.